tjasz/turn-of-phrase/doc/gameplay.md

 Built-in themes include the following:
 - General Knowledge
+- Animals
+- Food & Drink
 - Media (Music, Movies, TV)
 - Play (Sports, Games, Hobbies)
-- The World (Politics, Geography, History)
+- Our World (Politics, Geography, History)
 - Science

 The device also allows the creation of additional themes if connected to the internet.